Abstract

 Recommended Citation

 Atkinson, Mack Charles, "Developing nucleon self-energies to generate the ingredients for the description of nuclear reactions" (2019).
-Arts & Sciences Electronic Theses and Dissertations.
+Arts & Sciences Theses and Dissertations.
 1780.

 Comments